Kim Tae-sul: Final years (2016–2021)

 Kim moved to Seoul Samsung Thunders, attracted by the prospect of playing under the legendary Lee Sang-min.
 Although no longer an automatic starter due to his age and physical condition, his experience was highly valued and he served as a mentor to the younger guards in the team.
 The lack of experienced guards and with Joo Hee-jung nearing retirement, Kim saw much more playing time and won Round MVP of the first round.

 At the end of the 2018–19 season, he signed a one-year contract with Wonju DB Promy and was reunited with his former Anyang head coach Lee Sang-beom.
 He stayed for another season before announcing his retirement on 13 May 2021.

 Post-retirement activities

 Kim opted not to go into coaching like many of his retired peers had done.
 He made guest appearances on several variety programs and started a Naver blog, in which he posts about recent developments in both college basketball and the KBL.
 In June 2022, he was a guest commentator for tvN's coverage of South Korea's friendly games against the Philippines.
 He was then hired by SPOTV to cover KBL games for the 2022–23 season.

 In September 2021, Kim signed with General Entertainment.

+Personal life

+On February 11, 2025, it was confirmed that Kim would marry actress Park Ha-na in June.
+The couple married on June 21, 2025, in Seoul.